---

 **What users dislike:**

-- Users find the **steep learning curve** of KeePass challenging, particularly with outdated UI and complex configurations.
+- Users find the **learning curve steep** with KeePass, as it&#39;s not beginner-friendly and requires manual setup for syncing.
 (1 reviews)

 - Users find the **poor UI** of KeePass outdated and not beginner-friendly, complicating the user experience.
 (1 reviews)